-Coaches will notify players at the conclusion of tryouts if they made the team.
+Coaches would notify players after tryouts if they made the team.
 Finalized rosters will be posted to our website approximately one week after the conclusion of tryouts.

 What if a student doesn't make the team?

-Coaches will provide feedback directly to individual players at the conclusion of tryouts.
-Players who do not make the team may wish to volunteer for a team manager position, and they can always tryout again next season.
+Coaches will provide feedback directly to individual players after tryouts.
+Players who do not make the team may wish to volunteer for a team manager position, and they can always try out again next season.

 So Now You're a Wildcat Football Player